 The tasks of the City of Columbia's QAPP will be to monitoring 4 parameters at 3 different S.C.
 DHEC established water quality monitoring stations for a period of 6 years.
 Concurrently, there will be Supplemental Environmental Projects occurring at various stages of completion and activity.
 The goal is to compare the water quality monitoring data collected during these improvement projects to the historical DHEC data at these stations.
 This will help determine the overall success of the projects efforts as well as indicate the current level of water quality in these areas.
 The following is a breakdown in general responsibility:

-Project Manager / City of Columbia Staff (City of Columbia) - Will manage the project including developing and maintaining the QAPP and submitting reports to hand off to CDM Smith and EPA, per the Consent Decree Schedule.
+Project Manager / Project Validator (Mike Jaspers) - Will manage the project including developing and maintaining the QAPP and submitting reports to hand off to CDM Smith and EPA, per the Consent Decree Schedule, and validating data.